MicrosoftDocs/architecture-center/docs/example-scenario/analytics/azure-synapse-analytics-integrate-mongodb-atlas-content.md

 1. Both versions of the solution trigger the Azure Synapse Analytics pipeline:
    1. In the event grid version, a custom event-based trigger is configured in Azure Synapse Analytics.
 That trigger subscribes to the Event Grid topic that the web app publishes to.
 The new event on that topic activates the Azure Synapse Analytics trigger, which causes the Azure Synapse Analytics data pipeline to run.
    1. In the storage version, a storage-based trigger is configured in Azure Synapse Analytics.
-When the new blob is detected on the integrated Data Lake Storage folder, that trigger is activated, which causes the Azure Synapse Analytics data pipeline to run.
+When the new blob is detected in the integrated Data Lake Storage folder, that trigger is activated, which causes the Azure Synapse Analytics data pipeline to run.

 1. In a copy activity, the Azure Synapse Analytics pipeline copies the full changed document from the Data Lake Storage blob to the dedicated SQL pool.
 This operation is configured to do an *upsert* on a selected column.
 If the column exists in the dedicated SQL pool, the upsert updates the column.
 If the column doesn't exist, the upsert inserts the column.